fernnbr/c-lib/explanations/explanations.md

 7) How to handle possible errors
 8) How to handle the points on 6) applied to function
 9) Important notes about the function
-10) Suggestion of better / resilient code based on what I type
+10) Suggestion of better / resilient code